-As is shown by Tables 3.5 and 3.6, variations in the Constant Rate did not significantly affect overall streamflow volume, but did cause significant changes in water balance estimates.
+As is shown by Table 3.8 and 3.9, variations in the Constant Rate did not significantly affect overall streamflow volume, but did cause significant changes in water balance estimates.
 Given that the Constant Rate controls the drainage of the storage reservoir (when fully saturated) to the groundwater reservoirs, increasing the Constant Rate results in an increase in both baseflow and interflow, with a corresponding decrease in runoff.
-Alternatively, decreasing the Constant Rate, has the effect of increasing runoff, and decreasing baseflow and interflow.
+Alternatively, decreasing the Constant Rate has the effect of increasing runoff, and decreasing baseflow and interflow.
 Due to the Constant Rate not impacting the amount of water that can be held in storage, evapotranspiration is not affected.
-Figure 3.4 illustrates the percent change in the mean monthly outflow of the model with a 25% increase and decrease in the Constant Rate.
+Figure 3.12 illustrates the percent change in the mean monthly outflow of the model with a 25% increase and decrease in the Constant Rate.
 The dotted line at $\pm 10\%$ represents the uncertainty associated with streamflow estimates (Winter, 1981).
-As shown in the figure, the percent change for both variations in the Constant Rate, is well within these boundaries, which suggests that estimated streamflow is insensitive to changes in the Constant Rate.
+Despite the percent change being higher than other WSPAs, for both variations in the Constant Rate the percent change is well within the $\pm 10\%$ boundaries, as shown in Figure 3.12.
+This suggests that estimated streamflow is insensitive to changes in the Constant Rate.

 Since percolation and runoff only occur when the storage reservoir is full (i.e. when the soil is saturated), increasing the Maximum Storage results in decreases in baseflow, interflow, and runoff.
 Actual evapotranspiration increases due to a higher volume of water being held in the storage element.
-A decrease in the Maximum Storage has the reverse effect: increasing baseflow, interflow and runoff and decreasing evapotranspiration, as less water is required to reach the storage reservoir's point of saturation (refer to Table 3.6).
-As illustrated in Figure 3.5 and Table 3.5, the model outflow is highly sensitive to variations in Maximum Storage in the fall and early winter months, but insensitive to these variations in the spring and summer.
+A decrease in the Maximum Storage has the reverse effect: increasing baseflow, interflow and runoff and decreasing evapotranspiration, as less water is required to reach the storage reservoir's point of saturation (refer to Table 3.9).
+As illustrated in Figure 3.13 and Table 3.8, the model outflow is highly sensitive to variations in Maximum Storage in the fall and early winter months, but insensitive to these variations in the spring and summer.
 This is due to the storage element either being completely empty (summer) or completely full (spring) during these seasons, regardless of the size of the storage element.
 Very large variations in Maximum Storage would be required to change streamflow during these seasons.
 Flows during the fall season do exhibit sensitivity to variations in the Maximum Storage term.
 This is due to the storage reservoir being filled during these months.
 A smaller storage reservoir would cause the storage reservoir to be filled quicker, resulting in more volume directed to percolation and direct overland runoff.
 Increases in the storage reservoir will yield the opposite effect: lowered flows, runoff, and percolation.